Skip to main content

 session_idstringYesSession ID returned by analyze_request

-• “What custom dimensions are available?”
+• “What grouped dimensions are available?”

 NameTypeRequiredDescription